Here are five of the best places to visit in Florida (in my opinion!)

 Marathon, Florida Keys

-Marathon in itself wasn’t really worth the trip – and I had never heard of this Florida Key (island) before I heard about Isla Bella Beach Resort (which ironically doesn’t really have a beach but it is a game-changer in terms of hospitality standards in the Florida Keys).
+Marathon in itself wasn’t really worth the trip – and I had never heard of this Florida Key island before I heard about Isla Bella Beach Resort (which ironically doesn’t really have a beach but it is a game-changer in terms of hospitality standards in the Florida Keys).
 The city is spread out over 13 islands in the Keys and is known as one of the best tourist places in Florida for its brilliant range of activities along the waterfront.
 From paddleboarding to deep-seas fishing, there’s something for everyone on offer.

-Marathon is considered the heart of the Florida Keys because of its position halfway (more or less) between the mainland and Key West, it is a good example of the new style of Florida Keys hospitality (which was badly needed) which redeemed it as a location to us.
+Marathon is considered the heart of the Florida Keys because of its position halfway (more or less) between the mainland and Key West.
+It has some good examples of the new style of Florida Keys hospitality (which was badly needed) which redeemed it as a location to us.
 There are a few other nice-looking new hotels in the area, and it is worth looking at private beachfront rentals too (something we would like to do on future trips).

 One day we hope to visit Key West and the other Florida Keys properly.

-Naples is one of the most popular destinations in Florida and was a place I thought I wouldn’t ‘fit in’, but as a visitor, I must say, I really enjoyed it.
-I did feel young (not to say I am old) and I really thought it was a beautiful part of Florida.
+Naples is one of the most popular places to visit in Florida and was a destination I thought I wouldn’t ‘fit in’.
+As a visitor however, I must say that I really enjoyed it.
+I did feel young (not to say I am old) and I thought it was a beautiful part of Florida.

-There’s plenty more to visit in the area (but we did not have time on this trip, which means we will return one day and I will update this blog post.
+There’s plenty more to visit in Naples, but we did not have time on this trip, which means we will return one day and I will update this blog post.
 Classic recommendations include spending time on one of the paradise beaches, sailing along the coastline, sampling the delicacies from the area’s restaurants, enjoying people-watching from the sidewalk cafes and visiting the range of galleries and shopping boutiques.